captain-calc/HexaEdit-CE/ReadMe.md

 # HexaEdit CE

+HexaEdit CE is a on-calc hex editor for the TI-84 Plus CE.
+It allows you to edit:

+* Any program type (C, ASM, ICE, Basic)
+* Appvars
+* RAM
+* "Ports" (0xE00000 - 0xFFFFFF)

-HexaEdit CE is a on-calc hex editor for the TI-84 Plus CE.It can edit any kind of program or appvar as well as the calculator's RAM.
-It also provides a wide array of features, such as byte insertion and deletion, hexadecimal-to-decimal translation, and much more.
+It also enables you to view, but not edit, the calculator's ROM.
+It offers a wide array of features, such as byte insertion and deletion, hexadecimal-to-decimal translation, and much more.

 ![screenshot](https://u.cubeupload.com/torontobay/v200.png)